epwalsh/obsidian.nvim/README.md

   -- A list of workspace names, paths, and configuration overrides.
-  -- If you use the Obsidian app, the 'path' of a workspace should generally be -- your vault root (where the `.obsidian` folder is located). workspaces = {
+  -- If you use the Obsidian app, the 'path' of a workspace should generally be -- your vault root (where the `.obsidian` folder is located).
+  -- When obsidian.nvim is loaded by your plugin manager, it will automatically set -- the workspace to the first workspace in the list whose `path` is a parent of the -- current markdown file being edited. workspaces = {
     {
       name = "personal",